-It grows naturally in northern NSW and Queensland (north of Port Macquarie), but is naturalised in the Sydney region (from extensive planting).
-It grows near wet sclerophyll forest or rainforest on rocky escarpments.
+It grows naturally near wet sclerophyll forest or rainforest on rocky escarpments.

-The narrow leaves are lemon-scented and grow to 6 cm long and 0.5 cm wide.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are lemon-scented and grow to 6 cm long and 0.5 cm wide, generally narrow-elliptic to linear.
 New leaf growth can have a light reddish tinge.

 Like most Leptospermum species, it is tough and hardy, and suitable for a wide range of positions.
 Insects appear to be the main pollinators for Leptospermum.

 It is fast growing and is an ideal filler tree or tall shrub in a mixed planting.
 It is also a suitable small street tree.
 It doesn’t take up too much space, allows light through, is easily pruned if needed, and is neutral enough in flower and foliage colour to work well with many other plants.
 It copes well with dry conditions and needs little care.